inworld-ai/greeting-card-creator/CONTRIBUTING.md

-# Contributing to Personalized Christmas Storyteller
+# Contributing to Story & Greeting Card Creator

 Thank you for your interest in contributing!
 This document provides guidelines and instructions for contributing to this project.

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/personalized-christmas-storyteller.git`
+2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/story-greetingcard-creator.git`
 3. Create a branch: `git checkout -b feature/your-feature-name`
 4. Make your changes
 5. Test your changes thoroughly